 ICD-10 diagnosis codes used to qualify National DPP lifestyle change program participants can vary, depending on the specificity and scope of the eligibility criteria.
 R73.03 is an ICD-10 code specific to prediabetes.
-It is anticipated that this code for prediabetes will accommodate broader eligibility criteria.
-In addition to R73.03, ICD-10
+This code for prediabetes is anticipated to accommodate broader eligibility criteria.
+In addition to R73.03, ICD-10 codes for abnormal blood glucose without diabetes can be used (e.g., R73.09, other abnormal glucose).